-Monica Bloom has been writing about Ayurveda since 2008, as a quest to help people live better according to their unique individuality.
+Monica Bloom has been teaching and healing with Ayurveda since 2008, as a quest to help people live better according to their unique individuality.
 In 2015, Monica released (wrote, designed, illustrated) the very first workbook on Ayurveda called, In Your Elements: A Blooming Ayurvedic Guide to Creating You Best Life.
 Monica is an Ayurvedic Practitioner with a Diploma of Ayurvedic Sciences (2009) and went to India to achieve her Certification in Panchakarma.
-She has been a contributing author for prAna, Banyan Botanicals, Everyday Ayurveda, Spirituality Health magazine, and Well & Good NYC and has done Ayurvedic lectures at Athleta, Aveda, and corporations in San Francisco and LA.
+She has been a contributing author for prAna, Banyan Botanicals, Everyday Ayurveda, Spirituality Health magazine, and Well & Good NYC and has done Ayurvedic lectures at companies such as POPSUGAR, Pandora, Vionic, Aquent/Vitamin T, and more in San Francisco and LA.

 Monica has an endearing family and currently works a job-job with a 2.5 hour daily commute in tech-crazy San Francisco.
-She practices daily meditation (on the bus!), exercises regularly, and has been actively sharing Ayurvedic wisdom through her blog, heymonicab.com.
-She's just like us.
-If she can incorporate Ayurveda into her wonky-busy schedule, we can, too.
+She practices daily meditation (on the bus!), exercises regularly, and actively shares Ayurvedic wisdom through her blog, heymonicab.com.
+She's just like you.
+If she can incorporate Ayurveda into her wonky-busy schedule, you can, too.